ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 The tool will now process the raw reads to remove reads that map to the human genome.
 This can take a while.
 The resulting filtered data files are found on the right panel.

+{% include warning.html="Machines with 8GB or less of memory might not complete this step.
+A workaround this issue is to increase the size of the swap file or swap partition.
+See FAQ below." %}

 {% include important.html content="The processed sequence file (human  reads removed) will have the same filename as the raw file but a **higher number** assigned by Galaxy." %}